 You will spend two days in a classroom with one of our highly experienced instructors.
-The subjects covered during the two days are set out by the CAA and you will need a good knowledge in all of these subjects as this is considered by the CAA to be a requirement to ensure safe and UAV operations complying with CAA regulations.
-At the end of the two days you will sit a Multiple Choice Examination.
-There are 50 questions, for each question you have to pick the correct answer from 4 possible answers; there will only be one correct answer.
+The Ground School will finish with you taking a closed-book, Multiple-choice examination.
+There are 50 questions in the examination, for each question you have to pick the correct answer from 4 possible answers; there will only be one correct answer.
 The course is structured and delivered so as to ensure that you have the required knowledge to pass the exam by the time you come to sit it!
 You are also able to have two attempts at a ‘mock examination’ online before you attend the Ground School.

 Part 3 – Operations Manual Submission and Review

 Your Operations Manual is a very important document and it is crucially important that it is written well and that you are familiar with the contents.
-There is a CAA template which we send to you and we will review, comment and utimately approve your Manual if you decide to write your own using this template.
+There is a CAA template which we send to you and we will review, comment and ultimately approve your Manual if you decide to write your own using this template.
 Many people do not have the time or experience to be able to write their own Operations Manual.
-If this is your situation we recommend an Operations Manual Creation service provided by RPAS Services Ltd. Based on information you give to them by completing a simple online form they will create a complete Operations Manual for you.
-You are then able to edit this document to apply your branding, modify or extend as you see fit.
-We will still need to review and approve the final version, but this approach saves you a lot of time and takes the pain out of writing your Operations Manual.
+For this reason, as part of the CDC-P™